theofil/HerwigCMSDev/README.md

 # HerwigCMSDev
-This page holds instructions on how to build and update the Herwig interface in CMSSW using your lxplus account, supplementary to what one can find in the official [CMS Herwig Twiki](https://twiki.cern.ch/twiki/bin/viewauth/CMS/Herwig7Interface), which I find harder to maintain.
+This page holds instructions on how to build and update the Herwig interface in CMSSW using your lxplus account, supplementary to what one can find in the official [CMS Herwig Twiki](https://twiki.cern.ch/twiki/bin/viewauth/CMS/Herwig7Interface).

 ## Which CMSSW release ?
-Assuming that you want to commit something new, you first need to commit it to HEAD and later make a pull request (PR) to backport it to earlier releases (e.g., ultralegacy for Run 2 or others).
-Check which is the latestest greatest CMSSW release here:
+Assuming that you want to commit something new that you developed, you first need to commit it to HEAD and later make a pull request (PR) to backport it to earlier releases (e.g., ultralegacy for Run 2 or others).
+Check which is the latest greatest CMSSW release here:

 [https://twiki.cern.ch/twiki/bin/viewauth/CMS/ReleaseSchedule](https://twiki.cern.ch/twiki/bin/viewauth/CMS/ReleaseSchedule)